msg-DAVID-GmbH/RemoteWorking/02_how_to_make_it_work.md

 - language:
     - train the commonly used language with ongoing language courses.
     - slang + phrases very important "Can you rephrase that please?", "Oh, bummer, person x is missing" + english designations important ("mobile phone", not "handy")
-    - One of our teams in india: "indien english" only spoken by employees > 50 years.
+    - One of our teams in india: "Indian English" only spoken by employees > 50 years.
 Young people: "Hollywood-english" because of strong influence of american movie industry.
     - in India: teammates even speak english to each other because they originate from different areas in India and speak very different dialects.
 - everyone involved must be a pro in communication because a big part of inter-human communication is not available remotely (gesture, facial expression, surroundings, smell, hearing everything, ...) + everyone must know how to communicate expectations to others
-- learn how to write emails ("I'm sorry this mail is so long, I couldn't take the time to shorten it") and leave voice messages ("Influencing virtual teams" p.
+- learn how to write emails ("I'm sorry this mail is so long, I did not take the time to shorten it") and leave voice messages ("Influencing virtual teams" p.
 44)
 - learn how to organize meetings (necessary? goal, agenda, participants, postprocessing)
 - organize a coach for first-time remote-working teams.
-For example: learn how to screenshare: don't move the mouse unless you want to point to something, navigatore more slowly, speak as if you're giving an interview
+For example: learn how to screen share: don't move the mouse unless you want to point to something, navigate more slowly, speak as if you're giving an interview
 - cultural differences
     - coaching of communication of cultural differences and how to deal with them (for example different understand of what "9 am" means: "Indian time" or "German time"?)
     - different situation of workforce: in India, young and well-studied employees very detailed wishes about tasks and carrier, will switch employer very fast.
 Good countermeasure: give responsibility and interesting tasks => project leads have to know this!
-- at least teamleaders, better everyone in the team has to be coached in solving conflicts because these are harder to solve from distance
+- at least team leaders, better everyone in the team has to be coached in solving conflicts because these are harder to solve from distance
 - in case of multi-site teams: "us vs them"-mentality can occur.
 Vaccine: Regular meetings + ambassadors = build personal relationships = plan time for common relaxing activities (visit location of other team, sightseeing of offices and interesting locations in the city, eat together, finish with a beer in a bar).
 - ambassador = team member who spend some weeks / months at the remote site
 - special case: multi-site team.
 Every team should be "full-stack" = being able to do every task another team could do. => cross-functional teams!
 Creating functional / layered teams (test-team in Berlin, developer-team in Romania) bad idea because communication paths within one layer already strong.